Influenza A virus subtype H1N1: G4 virus

-In pregnancy
+Infection in pregnancy

-Pregnant women who contract the H1N1 infection are at a greater risk of developing complications because of hormonal changes, physical changes and changes to their immune system to accommodate the growing fetus.
-For this reason the Centers for Disease Control and Prevention recommends that those who are pregnant are vaccinated to prevent the influenza virus.
+Pregnant women who contract the H1N1 infection are at greater risk of developing complications because of hormonal changes, physical changes and changes to their immune system to accommodate the growing fetus.
+For this reason the Centers for Disease Control and Prevention recommends that those who are pregnant be vaccinated to prevent the influenza virus.
 The vaccination should not be taken by people who have had a severe allergic reaction to the influenza vaccination.
-Additionally those who are moderately to severely ill, with or without a fever should wait until they recover before taking the vaccination.
+Those who are moderately to severely ill, with or without a fever should wait until they recover before vaccination.

+Antiviral treatment

 Pregnant women who become infected with the influenza are advised to contact their doctor immediately.
-Influenza can be treated using antiviral medication, which are available by prescription.
-Oseltamivir (trade name Tamiflu) and zanamivir (Relenza) are two neuraminidase inhibitors (antiviral medications) currently recommended.
-It has been shown that they are most effective when taken within two days of becoming sick.
+Influenza can be treated with prescription antiviral medications.
+Oseltamivir (trade name Tamiflu) and zanamivir (Relenza) are two neuraminidase inhibitors (antiviral medications) recommended.
+They are most effective when taken within two days of becoming sick.

 Since 1 October 2008, the CDC has tested 1,146 seasonal influenza A (H1N1) viruses for resistance against oseltamivir and zanamivir.
 It was found that 99.6% of the samples were resistant to oseltamivir while none were resistant to zanamivir.
 After 2009 Influenza A (H1N1) virus samples were tested, only 4% (of 853 samples) showed resistance to oseltamivir (again, no samples showed resistance to zanamivir).
 A study conducted in Japan during the 2009 H1N1 pandemic concluded that infants exposed to either oseltamivir or zanamivir had no short term adverse effects.
 Both amantadine and rimantadine have been found to be teratogenic and embryotoxic (malformations and toxic effects on the embryo) when given at high doses in animal studies.